Dog Cancer Signs

 Cancer is the leading cause of death in dogs over 10 years old, affecting nearly 50% of senior dogs.
 Early detection significantly improves treatment outcomes.
-This guide helps you recognize warning signs and understand what steps to take if cancer is suspected.
+This resource helps you recognize warning signs and understand what steps to take if cancer is suspected.

 Important Reminder